konrad-dot-exe/IGD_project1/DOCS/CHORD_LAB.md

 - Ensure `AnalyzeChord` is being called on original recipes (not adjusted)
 - Enable debug logs to see analysis results

+### Diagnostics Panel Issues

+**Diagnostics not showing:**

+- Verify `showDiagnostics` is enabled in Inspector
+- Check that `statusText` and `scrollRect` are assigned
+- Default view shows only Warning/Forced events - enable `includeInfoDiagnostics` to see Info events
+- TRACE-related events are hidden by default - enable `includeTraceDiagnosticsInPanel` to see them

+**Too many diagnostics lines:**

+- Adjust `maxDiagnosticsLinesInPanel` value (default: 20)
+- Increase value to see more lines, or decrease to reduce clutter
+- Overflow message shows "...
+(X more lines hidden)" when cap is reached

+**Panel not auto-scrolling:**

+- Verify `scrollRect` is assigned to the ScrollRect component wrapping `statusText`
+- Check that `ScrollToBottom()` is being called after diagnostics updates
+- Ensure ScrollRect has proper layout setup (ContentSizeFitter on content)

 ## Code Structure

 ### Key Methods